airspeed-velocity/asv/docs/source/writing_benchmarks.rst

         return [0] * 256

 The `asizeof <http://pythonhosted.org/Pympler/asizeof.html>`__ module is used to determine the size of Python objects.
-If you need to do something fancier, a generic :ref:`tracking` benchmark could be used instead.
+Since ``asizeof`` includes the memory of all of an object's dependencies (including the modules in which their classes are defined), a memory benchmark instead calculates the incremental memory of a copy of the object, which in most cases is probably a more useful indicator of how much space *each additional* object will use.
+If you need to do something more specific, a generic :ref:`tracking` benchmark can be used instead.

 .. note::